i-l-sokolov/Melanoma_segmentation-PyTorch_UNet_SegNet/README.md

 ## Results

-The training/validation losses for 20 epochs could be found in [table](pics/results.csv) And on the automatically generated [picture](pics/results.png) The picture is big, there is the cut version
+The training and validation losses for 20 epochs can be viewed in this [table](pics/results.csv).
+Additionally, a visual representation is available in the automatically generated [image](pics/results.png).
+Please note that the image is large; a cropped version is also provided.

 <img src="pics/results_cut.png">

-The metric (IoU) for every case is shown below:
+The Intersection over Union (IoU) metric for each case is displayed below:

 <img src="pics/metrics.png">

-As it could be seen, the best performance is for UNet_dilate and tversky loss with alpha 0.00 or 0.10
+As observed, the best performance is achieved using UNet_dilate and Tversky loss with alpha values of 0.00 or 0.10.

-As it was mentioned, if alpha is close to zero - Tversky loss will penalize false negatives more than false positives, making it more suitable for cases with higher false negative rates
+As previously noted, when the alpha value is close to zero, the Tversky loss penalizes false negatives more heavily than false positives.
+This makes it better suited for situations with higher false negative rates.

-And as we can see from dataset there is a lot of false negative in the train data
+From our dataset analysis, it is evident that there is a significant number of false negatives in the training data.

 <img src="pics/dataset.png" width="50%">

-As could be seen the model is trying to make boundaries more accurate, but ground thruth is more rough.

-It could explain why Tversky loss with small alpha parameter is showing the highest metrics
+As observed, the model attempts to refine the boundaries, whereas the ground truth is relatively rough.
+This may explain why the Tversky loss with a small alpha parameter yields the highest metrics.

-During the choosing model, every pair model-loss was trained by 20 epoch with batch_size 25.
-And results for the best two are:
+During the model selection process, each model-loss pair was trained for 20 epochs with a batch size of 25.
+The results for the top two performers are as follows:

-UNet_dilate + tversky_loss_alpha_0.00 - IuO : 0.8249
+UNet_dilate + tversky_loss_alpha_0.00 - IoU: 0.8249
-UNet_dilate + tversky_loss_alpha_0.10 - IuO : 0.8247
+UNet_dilate + tversky_loss_alpha_0.10 - IoU: 0.8247

-The performance of the first one is below.
-The second one - [link](pics/UNet_dilate_tversky_loss_alpha_0.10_0.png)
+The performance of the first model is shown below, while the second one can be found at this [link](pics/UNet_dilate_tversky_loss_alpha_0.10_0.png)

 <img src="pics/UNet_dilate_tversky_loss_alpha_0.00_0.png">

-After this, the combination of UNet_dilate + tversky_loss_alpha_0.10 was trained 50 epochs with batch_size 50 and
-it helped to increase the final score a little bit - 0.8329 The final results are below
+Following this, the combination of UNet_dilate + tversky_loss_alpha_0.10 was trained for 50 epochs with a batch size of 50.
+This helped to slightly improve the final score, reaching 0.8329.
+The final results are displayed below:

 <img src="pics/UNet_dilate_tversky_loss_alpha_0.10_.png">

-The IoU on the test_dataset for this last the best on validation case - is 0.8612
+For this optimal configuration, the IoU on the test dataset, which performed best during validation, is 0.8612.